Provisioning a Resource

 kubectl get revision $(kubectl get plan database -o json | jq .status.latest.name -r) -o yaml

-3. Create a CloudResource from a revision
+Step 3: Provision a CloudResource from a Revision

 tnctl create cloudresource database